ibexa/documentation-developer/docs/personalization/enable_personalization.md

 You define item types to be tracked in [configuration files](configuration.md#configuration-files).
 The content is then initially exported by a script.
-After this, it is synchronized with the Personalization service every time a change occurs (using any method that triggers the event).
+After this, it's synchronized with the Personalization service every time a change occurs (using any method that triggers the event).

 The Personalization configuration is SiteAccess-aware.